Self Contrastive Learning for Session-based Recommendation: Methodology

 \section{Methodology}

-In this section, we first discuss the potential limitations of state-of-the-art session-based recommendation systems (\cref{sec:movtivation}).
-To address these issues, we then introduce a novel approach, referred to as \textit{Self Contrastive Learning} (\scl), which aims to improve the uniformity in item representations by utilising a novel loss function (\cref{sec:scl}).
+In this section, we first discuss the potential limitations of SOTA session-based recommendation systems (\cref{sec:movtivation}).
+To address these issues, we then introduce a novel approach, \textit{Self Contrastive Learning} (\scl), which aims to improve the uniformity in item representations by utilising a novel loss function (\cref{sec:scl}).